mohite-abhi/Operating-System-Notes/01. Introduction/README.md

 - Definition
 	- it is system software
 	- acts as intermediatory b/w hardware and user
-	- user request not hw but os so os ask hw and then return result to os
+	- user request not hw but os so os ask hw and then return result to user
 	- removes direct access to low level

 - Goals